axel18bsm/SlicerPicture/README.md

 read the doc to use it.

-next version, select easy a  new file and finish the gui.
+next version, and finish the gui.
 If you see issue or other questions, write an issue.
 Thank you.